olin/studentgovernment/student_government_bylaws.md

 11. Sophomore Class Representative
 12. Senior Class Affairs Representative

-Students elected to office during Spring Elections will take office as soon as is reasonable after April 1st as agreed upon by the incoming and outgoing Presidents.
+Students elected to office during Spring Elections take office as soon as is reasonable after April 1st as agreed upon by the incoming and outgoing Presidents.

 #### Section 4.
 Fall Elections.

-Elections in the fall will be held in one two-week cycle.
-In the first week of a two week cycle, nominations will be open for at least 48 hours during which the list of accepted nominations will be available to the Student Body.
+Elections in the fall are held in one two-week cycle.
+In the first week of a two week cycle, nominations are open for at least 48 hours during which the list of accepted nominations is available to the Student Body.
 A presentation slide serves as a student’s declaration of candidacy and is required in order to run for office.
-In the second week of a two week cycle, campaigning will take place and, at the end of the week, the polls will be open for at least 24 hours.
+In the second week of a two week cycle, campaigning takes place and, at the end of the week, the polls will be open for at least 24 hours.

-Two First Year Class Representatives and any positions not filled during the spring elections will be elected during the fall elections.
+Two First Year Class Representatives and any positions not filled during the spring elections are elected during the fall elections.

-Students elected to office during Fall Elections will take office immediately upon election.
+Students elected to office during Fall Elections take office immediately upon election.

 #### Section 5.
 Campaigning.

 During the second week of an election cycle, between the close of nominations and the beginning of voting, candidates may campaign in a respectful and appropriate manner.
-The Election Monitor will investigate allegations of inappropriate campaigning and will decide upon what actions to take ranging from a warning to disqualification.
+The Election Monitor investigates allegations of inappropriate campaigning and decides upon what actions to take ranging from a warning to disqualification.

-To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning outside of the following rules is prohibited, and infractions to the following rules will be addressed by the Election Monitor.
+To preserve an intellectual atmosphere and guarantee equal opportunities of election, campaigning outside of the following rules is prohibited, and infractions to the following rules are addressed by the Election Monitor.
 Candidates may not:

 1. campaign in the Academic Center or Milas Hall except when authorized by the